Uses of English verb forms: Past perfect progressive

 The past perfect progressive or past perfect continuous (also known as the pluperfect progressive or pluperfect continuous) combines perfect progressive aspect with past tense.
-It is formed by combining had (the past tense of auxiliary have), been (the past participle of be), and the present participle of the main verb.
+It is a tense with compound verb formed by combining had (the past tense of auxiliary have), been (the past participle of be), and the present participle of the main verb.

 Uses of the past perfect progressive are analogous to those of the present perfect progressive, except that the point of reference is in the past.
 For example: